-1.1.3 Installing prerequisites with conda
+Installing prerequisites with conda

-Caution: Not recommended.
+Caution: Using conda to provide build prerequisites is not recommended.
 Conda is very useful as a delivery platform for stable binaries, but there are many pitfalls when using it to provide development prerequisites.

-Despite this warning: many users wish to use conda to those provide development prerequisites.
-There are a few additional steps required to build hoomd against a conda software stack, as you must ensure that all libraries (mpi, python, etc...) are linked from the conda environment.
+Despite this warning, many users wish to use conda to provide those development prerequisites.
+There are a few additional steps required to build HOOMD-blue against a conda software stack, as you must ensure that all libraries (MPI, Python, etc.) are linked from the conda environment.
 First, install miniconda.
-Then, uninstall the hoomd binaries if you have them installed and install the prerequisite libraries and tools:
+Then, uninstall the hoomd package if it is installed, and install the prerequisite libraries and tools.
+On Linux or macOS, run:

 '''

-if using linux

-conda install sphinx git mpich2 numpy cmake pkg-config

-if using mac

-conda install sphinx git numpy cmake pkg-config
+conda install -c conda-forge sphinx git openmpi numpy cmake

 '''

-Check the CMake configuration to ensure that it finds python, numpy, and MPI from within the conda installation.
-If any of these library or include files reference directories other than your conda environment, you will need to set the appropriate setting for PYTHON_EXECUTABLE, etc...
+After configuring, check the CMake configuration to ensure that it finds Python, NumPy, and MPI from within the conda installation.
+If any of these library or include files reference directories other than your conda environment, you will need to set the appropriate setting for PYTHON_EXECUTABLE, etc.